iteratec/kcwarden/docs/auditors/realm.md

 Realms detected with email verification turned off are highlighted for administrators to reassess this configuration choice.
 Depending on the application's requirements and the level of trust needed in user-provided email addresses, enabling email verification may be advisable to enhance security and ensure the credibility of user accounts.

+## KeycloakVersionShouldBeUpToDate

+!!! warning

+    This auditor only checks for an exact match with the latest version.
+For a list of the actual vulnerabilities, use a vulnerabilty scanner like _trivy_.

+This auditor examines if the used Keycloak version is up to date.
+Only the latest version of the Keycloak retrieves security fixes, and thus it is crucial to keep up with the latest version. kcwarden performs only a basic check for an exact match between the version of the analyzed Keycloak and the latest release.
+For this check, it fetches the latest version from the GitHub releases of Keycloak.

+If a RedHat version of Keycloak is used, it might have received backports.
+In this case, the severity is lowered and the long description includes a corresponding hint.